vidardb/Benchmark/README.md

 ## Run benchmark

-*Beforce running benchmark, please ensure the PostgreSQL server which has enabled [VidarDB Engine](https://github.com/vidardb/PostgresForeignDataWrapper) and has no password is running in your local machine.*
+Before running benchmark, please ensure:

+1. The PostgreSQL server has enabled [VidarDB Engine](https://github.com/vidardb/PostgresForeignDataWrapper).
+2. The PostgreSQL server has no password (currently the benchmark does not support password).
+3. Best to clear the system cache and restart the PostgreSQL server.

 - Run PostgreSQL benchmark: